ofiryakobi/debm/README.md

 Creating dependent (or correlated) prospects
 ----

-In some cases, we will want to have our prospects correlated.
+In some cases, we will want to model environments where the prospects are correlated.
 Let's look at an example of three prospects:
 A- 10, p=0.9; -100 otherwise
 B- 8, p=0.8; -80 otherwise
 C- 8 if B equals 8; otherwise, draw a random number from a uniform distribution between -180 and 20.

 As you noted, the outcomes of C is dependent on the outcomes of B.
-In order to implement this design, we need to use some
+In order to implement this design, we can create a function that does that.

 Creating dynamic prospects
 ----